janderland/janderland/posts/fql.md

 /your/directory("my","tuple")=nil
 ```

-## Language Structure
+## Grammar

 As stated in the [introduction](#Introduction), FQL queries
 are a textual representation of a specific key-value or
 a schema describing the structure of many key-values.
-These
-queries have the ability to write a key-value, read one or
-more key-values, and list directories.

 > FQL is a context-free language with a formal
 > [definition](https://github.com/janderland/fdbq/blob/main/syntax.ebnf).